nick-esqueda/nick-esqueda/README.md

 So, I applied to App Academy, got in, finished the course within a blink, and with massive, flying colors.
 That choice ended up being one of the best decisions I've made in my entire life.
 With the music production and audio mixing/mastering background that I have, it felt so familiar and immensely satisfying to be exploring yet another massive and complicated system in order to fit the pieces together, in a purely logical way this time.

-Now, I'm at the end of that journey and am searching for the right team to work with, and to do something really really great and captivating.
-Hi Google pls ok :)
+Now, I'm at the end of the bootcamp journey and am searching for the right team to work with, and to do something really really great and captivating.
+My whole life has been spent creating beautiful and intricate things that fill me with meaning, and finding the right team will make it even more worthwhile.